sarelh-hub/dsti-mlops-2025-spring/04.continuous-testing/lab.md

 ## Before starting

-1. Read [00.lab-essentials](../00.lab-essentials) to see if you need to install anything.
+1. Create and activate virtual environment: `env_mlops`
-2. Create and activate virtual environment: `env_mlops`
+2. Install pytest in virtual env .
 3. In this virtual environment install `pytest`: `pip install pytest`
-4. Go to the [pytest doc](https://docs.pytest.org/en/7.0.x/getting-started.html).
+4. Go to the [pytest doc](https://docs.pytest.org/en/stable/getting-started.html).
 Read how the files and test functions should be named, so pytest can discover them automatically.

 ## Prepare the environment